mars0i/masonclj/doc/ClojureMASONinteropTips.md

 ### Type hints

-Type hints make a *huge* difference in speed, when used to avoid reflection.  `(set! *warn-on-reflection* true)` will turn on reflection compilation warnings.
+Type hints *can* sometimes make a *huge* difference in speed, when used to avoid reflection in code that executes often.  `(set!
+*warn-on-reflection* true)` will turn on reflection compilation warnings.
 I try to restrict type hints to use in and near parameter lists, but sometimes I've needed to stick them in the middle of a function's code.
 Sometimes you can avoid type hints using `definterface` or `gen-interface` (and maybe `defprotocol`--I'm not sure).